Khaoula-Ech/Khaoula-Ech/README.md

 ### Welcome 👋

-* ✨I'm Khaoula Echine
+* ✨ I'm Khaoula Echine
 * 📊 Data science and business intelligence enthusiast
-* 🎓Data Scientist
+* 🎓 Data Scientist
 <!--
 **Khaoula-Ech/Khaoula-Ech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.